Fees / Tuition and Refunds - Admissions and Records

 Student Activity Fee / Student ID Card

 Every student is encouraged to support the optional, non-refundable Student Activity Fee supporting co-curricular activities and student events.
-Included in the Student Activity Fee is the ability to receive a Student ID card.
-See Student ID Cards for details.
+Included in the Student Activity Fee is the ability to receive a student ID card.

 Health Services Fee